rsnyderaustin/Ecommerce-Data-Analysis/README.md

 https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist

 # Project Description
 The purpose of this project is to display my skills in answering business questions through SQL query writing and data visualizations.
-The dataset originates from the Brazilian e-commerce Olist, and is made publicly available through the website Kaggle.
+The dataset originates from the Brazilian e-commerce company Olist, and is made publicly available through the website Kaggle.
 For hosting, managing, and querying the dataset, I hosted a PostgreSQL server on my local machine, and managed the database with a mix of the command line tool 'psql' and software DBeaver.

 # Database Schema
 ![Olist Diagram](https://github.com/rsnyderaustin/Ecommerce-Data-Analysis/assets/114520816/2e1c568f-cbf7-4c37-bbf7-736162f19681)